Stock market today: Falling tech stocks drag Wall Street lower again

 NEW YORK (AP) — Falling technology stocks are once again pulling Wall Street lower on Friday and overshadowing gains made by other, less influential stocks in the market.

-The S&P 500 was down 0.5% in midday trading, even though the majority of stocks within the index were rising, and remains on track for its first losing week in the last six.
-The drop for tech stocks dragged the Nasdaq composite down a market-leading 1.2%, as of 11:30 a.m.
-Eastern time, while the Dow Jones Industrial Average was rising by 65 points, or 0.2%.
+The S&P 500 was down 0.7% in afternoon trading, even though the majority of stocks within the index were rising, and remains on track for its first losing week in the last six.
+The drop for tech stocks dragged the Nasdaq composite down a market-leading 1.6%, as of 12:39 p.m.
+Eastern time, while the Dow Jones Industrial Average was rising by 82 points, or 0.2%.

-Nvidia was on track for a second straight losing day, down 1.5%, as its momentum finally slows after soaring more than 20% since its blowout profit report last week.
-The chip company was one of the heaviest weights on the S&P 500 Friday, beaten only by Microsoft's 1.9% dip and Amazon's 2.6% fall.
+Nvidia was on track for a second straight losing day, down 2.4%, as its momentum finally slows after soaring more than 20% since its blowout profit report last week.
+The chip company was one of the heaviest weights on the S&P 500 Friday, along with Microsoft's 2.2% dip and Amazon's 2.9% fall.

 Stocks outside of tech were largely steadier after the latest reading on inflation came in roughly as expected.
 That left open the question of when Wall Street will get the lower interest rates that it craves.